The need has never been more urgent for orphaned and vulnerable children.

 - In Nepal, emergency food has been distributed to many of the families whose children attend the Godawari Education Center.
 In addition, because of the generosity of a donor, other families in the slum area have received meals.
-The area remains restricted, and it is unsure when schools will reopen.
+The area remains restricted, though children have returned to Godawari in the afternoons!

 We update this report on a regular basis, so please check back for new information!